 There are several tax ramifications from going from contractor to employee.
 For example, you no longer have to pay an extra 7.65% in self-employment tax to cover your side of Medicare.
 It also means that your income taxes are deducted from your paycheck each paycheck.

 Lose Standard Mileage Deduction (If Reimbursed)

-Both eaze and Munchery delivery drivers receive monetary compensation for the mileage they put on their personal vehicles.
-Under IRS rules, this means they would not be eligible to claim the standard mileage deduction (or any Schedule C deduction for that matter).
+Both Eaze and Munchery delivery drivers receive monetary compensation for the mileage they put on their personal vehicles.
+Under IRS rules, this means they would not be eligible to claim the standard mileage deduction (or any Schedule C deductions for that matter).

 The standard mileage deduction makes a big difference for independent contractor-drivers because it’s often so massive that it reduces Adjusted Gross Income for a rideshare driver to near or below the poverty line (even though real earnings are actually much higher).
 As employees, this tax loophole wouldn’t be available anymore.

 That being said, I’ll take a cash mileage reimbursement over a tax deduction any day of the week.
 Even if it means I have to pay a little more in taxes.